 Scope: Define the processes, activities, functions, and physical locations included within your risk assessment.
 The scope of your assessment impacts the time and resources you will need to complete it, so it’s important to clearly outline what is included (and what isn’t) to accurately plan and budget.

 Resources: What resources will you need to conduct the risk assessment?
-This includes the time, personnel, and financial resources required to develop, implement, and manage the risk assessment.
+This includes time, personnel, and financial resources required to develop, implement, and manage the risk assessment.

 Stakeholders: Who is involved in the risk assessment?
-In addition to senior leaders that need to be kept in the loop, you’ll also need to organize an assessment team.
+In addition to senior leaders who need to be kept in the loop, you’ll also need to organize an assessment team.
 Designate who will fill key roles such as risk manager, assessment team leader, risk assessors, and any subject matter experts.

 Laws and regulations: Different industries will have specific regulations and legal requirements governing risk and work hazards.
 For instance, the Occupational Safety and Health Administration (OSHA) sets and enforces working condition standards for most private and public sectors.
 Plan your assessment with these regulations in mind so you can ensure your organization is compliant.